On the regularity and existence of weak solutions for a class of degenerate singular elliptic problem: Abstract

 \section{Abstract}

-We establish existence and uniqueness of weak solutions for a class of weighted singular problems.
-The main feature of the article is that our results hold for a wide class of $p$-admissible weights, that may vanish or blow up near the origin and simultaneously the singular exponent is allowed to vary inside the domain.
-Moreover, our results are valid for any $1<p<\infty$, which in particular, removes the restriction $p\geq 2$ in some of the results in the unweighted anisotropic setting and further extends to the class of $p$-admissible weights.
+In this article, we consider a class of degenerate singular problems.
+The degeneracy is captured by the presence of a class of $p$-admissible weights, which may vanish or blow up near the origin.
+Further, the singularity is allowed to vary inside the domain.
+We provide sufficient conditions on the weight function, on the singular exponent and the source function to establish regularity and existence results.